2020 SINGLETRACK SOLIDARITY CHALLENGES AND CONTESTS

 COLORADO LEAGUE REFUND POLICY & WEATHER GUIDELINES

 Rider membership and race entry fees are NOT refundable.
 Race entry fees are transferable within the current year series ONLY.
-Race registration is ONLY available online, through the Pit Zone registration system.
+Race registration is ONLY available online.

 Registration deadline is Monday at 8:00 AM the week of the race.
 No onsite registration.
 Please email firstname.lastname@example.org to request a race entry transfer.